 From payments to lending to insurance to checking accounts, Amazon is attacking financial services from every angle without applying to be a conventional bank.
 In this report, we break down everything we know about Amazon’s foray into financial services, and where it's rumored to be looking next.

-Last February, Andreessen Horowitz general partner Alex Rampell said that of all the tech giants that could make a major move in financial services:
+In 2017, Andreessen Horowitz general partner Alex Rampell said that of all the tech giants that could make a major move in financial services:

 “Amazon is the most formidable.
 If Amazon can get you lower-debt payments or give you a bank account, you’ll buy more stuff on Amazon.”